ribru17/.dotfiles/.config/nvim/README.md

 ## :lock: Optional Prerequisites

+> **NOTE:** Most of these will be already installed if the dependency
+> installation script was run.

 - Use a font that is patched with the
   [Nerd Fonts library](https://github.com/ryanoasis/nerd-fonts) for status line, buffer line icons